moaatt2/resume_generator/README.md

 ## How To Use This Tool

-To use this tools follow the steps below:
+To use this tool follow the steps below:
-1. Install the python requirements in the requirements file.
+1. Install the Python requirements in the requirements file.
 2. Ensure that you have latex installed and can run the `pdflatex` command in your console.
 3. Create a data file following one of the formats laid out below.
 4. Update line 11 of `main.py` with the name of the file.